COLUMBIA (WACH/AP) -- A federal judge has upheld a South Carolina law allowing police to check people's immigration status.

 Gergel ruled in December that South Carolina's law must be put on hold while the U.S. Supreme Court considered a challenge to similar legislation in Arizona.

-In June The Supreme Court determined that three of the four provisions of Arizona's law are unconstitutional.
+determined that three of the four provisions of Arizona's law are unconstitutional.
 However, the court upheld the measure considered to be the most controversial aspect of the law, which allows local law enforcement to attempt to verify the immigration status of a person who has been stopped or detained for violating other laws, including traffic violations.

 Gergel said because of the Supreme Court's decison he would reconsider his ruling.

 Attorney General Alan Wilson called Gergel's ruling "...a significant victory for South Carolina's law enforcement community."
 Adding that the decison means "...police officers and sheriff's deputies now have an important tool to assist them in doing their job and for protecting South Carolinians."